Eamon McGrath: Career

 McGrath played over 80 shows across Canada in 2021.
-‘Bells of Hope’, the follow-up to ‘Guts’, was released on February 25, 2022, followed by subsequent touring.
+Bells of Hope, the follow-up to Guts, was released on February 25, 2022.
 On December 31, 2022, McGrath released 7 albums of new material via his Cassettes Records imprint.
-The albums were recorded in collaboration remotely with Danny Miles of July Talk from 2020-2021.
+The albums were recorded in collaboration remotely with Danny Miles of July Talk from 2020 to 2021.
+The all-acoustic A Dizzying Lust was released on Cassettes Records / Saved By Vinyl on March 31, followed by subsequent touring.
+While on tour supporting A Dizzying Lust, McGrath began releasing the limited edition CD series Lust Never Sleeps, compiled from live recordings and field recordings from the tour.
+On April 27, McGrath released the collaborative Roaming EP, with Brussels-based experimental folk artist The Hills Mover on Iskra Cassettes, making it his eleventh release of the year.